Are you an Experienced Officer?

 Experienced officer applicants must have been a serving police officer for a Canadian police agency in the preceding 36 months.

-Behavioral-based interviews focus on the life skills, experience and abilities of the applicant.
-Applicants should prepare answers using the STAR (Situation – Task – Actions – Result) format.
-Below are the behavioural competencies that the Victoria Police are looking for when recruiting police officers:
+This in-person behavioral-based interview focuses on your life skills, experience and abilities.
+It is recommended that you prepare your answers using the STAR (Situation – Task – Actions – Result) format.
+Key behavioural competencies we look for in a police officer include:

 - Adaptability